StillAyo/StillAyo.github.io/_pages/privacypolicy.md

 ### 1.1 Information You Provide
 - Email address (if creating an account or contacting support)
 - Name or username (if applicable)
-- Audio recordings or transcriptions you create within the app
+- Transcriptions you request within the app
 - Feedback, support requests, or other communications

 ### 1.2 Automatically Collected Information
 - Device type and OS version
 - App usage statistics and crash logs
-- IP address and approximate location (country-level)
 - Diagnostic data for performance improvement

 ### 1.3 Information from Third Parties